 If you're a Which? member, you can log in to find out which cherry-tomato varieties we've included in the table below.
-If you're not yet a member, you can get instant access with a £1 trial to Which?
+Not yet a member?
+Join Which? to get instant access to all our test results and reviews.

 |The best cherry tomatoes|

 |Cherry tomato variety||Yield per plant|

 This was the only one of our previously recommended cherry tomatoes to retain its Best Buy status when we retested in summer 2015, and there are plenty of reasons for this.
 The small, shiny, bright-red tomatoes look just how a cherry tomato should.

 The flavour is full and fresh, sweet, yet slightly acidic, and they're tender, moist and juicy.
 We got a good crop of tomatoes from our plants and they were very easy to pick.
 All in all, this is a great tomato.
 Find out which tomato variety we're talking about - log in or sign up to a Which? trial for £1

 This tomato stands out from the crowd with its rosy-pink skin, speckled with flecks of orange and dark green shoulders.
 The taste of the fruit was good - quite sweet with an acidic edge - and they were juicy with a slightly chewy skin.

 The plants were loaded with tomatoes and produced the heaviest crop in our tests.
 The fruits were around 23cm across - the perfect size for a cherry tomato.
 Find out which tomato variety we're talking about - log in or sign up to a Which? trial for £1